 We all know that a huge benefit of artificial grass is that it doesn’t require any traditional lawn care products.
 However, some people may choose to have one section of their garden covered with artificial grass and the other section remaining natural, in which case there may still be bushes, flowers, hedges, allotments and so on that still require maintenance.
 However, the chemicals in the products used to maintain your natural garden can pose a risk of harm to your artificial turf, as it may be caustic.

-You should avoid your lawn care products having any contact with your synthetic grass, but in the event that they come into contact, maintain the surface by moving any traces as quickly as possible with a mild cleaning product and a damp cloth.
+You should avoid your artificial grass maintenance and lawn care products having any contact with your synthetic grass, but in the event that they come into contact, maintain the surface by moving any traces as quickly as possible with a mild cleaning product and a damp cloth.

 5: Don’t Cut Corners on Installation